Blog Image

 One Standard, Many Connections

-Any service with an MCP server may be accessible to an AI application once it supports MCP.
-This is just like learning to drive once and being able to operate any type of vehicle.
+Any service with an MCP server becomes accessible to an AI application once it supports MCP.
+This is like learning to drive once and being able to operate any type of vehicle.

 Built-in Security